tsurai/jantar/README.md

 # Amber

 Amber is a very minimalist mcv web framework written in golang.
-It has been largely inspired by [Martini](https://github.com/codegangsta/martini).
+It has been largely inspired by [Martini](https://github.com/codegangsta/martini) and [Revel](https://github.com/robfig/revel).

 ## Getting Started